scaleway/serverless-scaleway-functions/README.md

 # Serverless Framework: Deploy on Scaleway Functions

-This plugin allows [Serverless Framework](https://serverless.com) users to deploy their functions and containers to Scaleway Functions with a simple `serverless deploy`
+The Scaleway functions plugin for [Serverless Framework](https://serverless.com/) allows users to deploy their functions and containers to Scaleway Functions with a simple serverless deploy.

-Serverless Framework will handle everything from the namespace creation to the function/code deployment by calling APIs endpoint under the hood.
+Serverless Framework handles everything from creating namespaces to function/code deployment by calling APIs endpoint under the hood.

-We do it in three steps:
-* We create a serverless project
-* We configure/develop our functions
-* We deploy

 ## Requirements